Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Literature Review

 \section{Literature Review}

 The behaviors of autonomous mobile robots in RPF tasks can vary substantially depending on factors such as the application context, robot type, and the assisted person's preferences~\cite{islam2019person,honig2018toward}.
-In this paper, we focus on two critical and quantifiable requirements that are frequently prioritized: \textbf{safety} and \textbf{comfort}. \begin{itemize} \item \textbf{Safety} is an objective requirement, ensuring that the robot avoids collisions while maintaining continuous observation of the target person. \item \textbf{Comfort}, in contrast, is more subjective and is typically reflected in the robot's motion patterns and the relative distances between the robot and the target person and the surrounding pedestrians (i.e., proxemics~\cite{hall1963system}).
-Higher-level aspects of comfort are beyond the scope of this review, such as following and approaching behaviors~\cite{repisoadaptive2020}, group following~\cite{repiso2019people}, or explicit human-robot interaction~\cite{rollo2023followme}. \end{itemize} This review builds upon and complements prior surveys of RPF~\cite{islam2019person,socialSurvey2024ijrr,honig2018toward,eirale2025human} and related topics in social navigation~\cite{francis2025principles,mavrogiannis2023core}, but narrows the focus to representative scenarios (Sec.~\ref{sec:scenarios}) that challenge safety and comfort, and the evaluation metrics (Sec.~\ref{sec:metrics}) used to assess performance with respect to these requirements.
+In this paper, we focus on two critical and quantifiable requirements that are frequently prioritized: \textbf{safety} and \textbf{comfort}. \begin{itemize} \item \textbf{Safety} is an objective requirement, ensuring that the robot avoids collisions while maintaining continuous accompaniment of the target person. \item \textbf{Comfort}, in contrast, is inherently more subjective and is closely related to user preferences.
+It is physically manifested in the robot's motion patterns and in its relative positioning with respect to the target person and surrounding pedestrians, which can be understood through the lens of proxemics~\cite{hall1963system}. \end{itemize} Guided by these two requirements, we comprehensively review representative scenarios (Sec.~\ref{sec:scenarios}) that challenge safety and comfort, and the evaluation metrics (Sec.~\ref{sec:metrics}) used to assess performance with respect to these requirements.
 Furthermore, the reviewed methods (Sec.~\ref{sec:methods}) are analyzed with an emphasis on how they are designed to address these two key requirements.